 Common Sorrel contains oxalic acid which gives sorrels their distinctive sharp, acid taste reminiscent of that of the peel of fruits such as apples or plums.

 Common Sorrel has long been put to culinary use, bringing a distinctive flavour to various sweet and savoury dishes.
-A number of ideas and recipes are mentioned, for example, in Richard Mabey’s Food for Free.
+A number of ideas and recipes are mentioned, for example, in Richard Mabey’s book Food for Free.

 Ribwort Plantain is a very common plant in the UK.
 It has long, lance-shaped leaves (NB the lanceolata element of its scientific name) which have very well defined ribs running along their length (remember this as the rib part of ‘ribwort’).